SmokinCaterpillar/pypet/doc/source/introduction.rst

     env.f_run(multiply)

 And that's it.
 The environment will evoke the function `multiply` now 12 times with all parameter combinations.
-Every time it will pass a :class:`~pypet.trajectory.SingleRun` container with another one of these 12 combinations of different :math:`x` and :math:`y` values to calculate the value of :math:`z`.
+Every time it will pass a :class:`~pypet.trajectory.Trajectory` container with another one of these 12 combinations of different :math:`x` and :math:`y` values to calculate the value of :math:`z`.
 And all of this is automatically stored to disk in HDF5 format.